sagefantasma/mgs2mc-randomizer/README.md

 - **Randomize Starting Items** - You will no longer be guaranteed M9, Camera, AP Sensor and Cigs on Tanker; nor AP Sensor and Binoculars on Plant.
 - **Randomize Automatic Rewards** - Automatic rewards will be randomized into the pool.
 This includes: USP on Tanker; SOCOM, Coolant, Sensor A, BDU, Phone, and MO Disc on Plant.
 - **Add Cards to Randomization Pool** - If automatic rewards are enabled, you can enable this option to add cards to the randomization pool.
+- **Restrict Card 4 to Shell 2** - To keep you as safe as possible from a soft-lock, enable this option to make sure Cards 1-3 are always on Shell 1, and Cards 4 & 5 are always on Shell 2.
 - **Keep Unique Items to Vanilla Card Levels** - If cards are in the randomization pool, you can enable this option to keep items at their 'native' spawn level.
 (AKS-74u will be behind a Lv2 door, PSG-1 will be behind a Lv3 door, etc...)
 - **Randomize Bomb Locations** - Randomize where all sensor A bombs during the bomb defusal segment spawn.
 - **Randomize EF Connecting Bridge Claymores** - Randomize where the claymores spawn on the EF Connecting Bridge.